-5.1.
-Dawn-Dusk Distribution
+5.1 Dawn-dusk distribution

-Figure 10 (top) shows the distribution of plasma sheet durations along Y'{MSM} direction.
-Plasma sheet is thicker on the dawn and dusk flanks $(|Y'{MSM}| > 1 R_M)$ than on the midnight region, which will be further discussed in Figure 11.
-This phenomenon corresponds to the distribution in Figure 10 that MESSENGER spent more time in the dawnside and duskside plasma sheet than in the nearmidnight region.
-Figure 10 (middle) displays the locations of flux ropes (red line, both PFRs and TFRs) and reconnection fronts (blue line).
-There are obvious asymmetries in these distributions, with more flux ropes and reconnection fronts observed on the dawnside plasma sheet than the duskside plasma the sheet.
-Because durations MESSENGER stayed in the plasma sheet are not uniform along Y'{MSM} direction, we have normalized the distribution of flux ropes and reconnection fronts.
-Figure 10 (bottom) displays the number of events observed per minute along the Y'{MSM} location.
-Red line represents the occurrence rates of flux ropes and blue line the reconnection fronts.
-Both the flux ropes and the reconnection fronts present obvious asymmetries with occurrence rates higher on the dawnside plasma sheet than the duskside plasma sheet.
-The location of peak occurrence rate for both structures is ~ $Y'{MSM} = -0.5 R_M$.
-The peak occurrence rate of flux ropes is ~ 0.070 events per minute, which is about half of the value (~0.15 events per minute) of reconnection fronts.
-The average occurrence rate of flux ropes is ~ 0.022 events per minute, which is also half of the occurrence rate of reconnection fronts (~0.044).
+The upper panel in Figure 10 shows the distribution of plasma sheet durations along Y'{MSM} direction.
+Plasma sheet is thicker on the dawn and dusk flanks ($|Y'{MSM}| > 1 R_M$) than on the midnight region, which will be further discussed in Figure 11.
+This phenomenon corresponds to the distribution in Figure 10 that MESSENGER spent more time in the dawnside and duskside plasma sheet than in the near midnight region.
+The middle panel in Figure 10 displays the locations of flux ropes (red line, both PFRs and TFRs) and reconnection fronts (blue line).
+There are obvious asymmetries in these distributions, with more flux ropes and reconnection fronts observed on the dawnside plasma sheet than the duskside plasma sheet.
+Because the durations MESSENGER stayed in the plasma sheet are not uniform along Y'{MSM} direction, we have normalized the distribution of flux ropes and reconnection fronts.
+The bottom panel displays the number of events observed per minute along the Y'{MSM} location.
+Red line represents the occurrence rates of flux ropes, and blue line the reconnection fronts.
+Both the flux ropes and reconnection fronts present obvious asymmetries with occurrence rates higher on the dawnside plasma sheet than the duskside plasma sheet.
+The location of peak occurrence rate for both structures is ~ $Y'{\rm NSM} = -0.5 \text{ R}{\rm M}$.
+The peak occurrence rate of flux ropes is ~ 0.070 events per minute, which is about half of the value (~ 0.15 events per minute) of reconnection The average occurrence rate of flux ropes is ~ 0.022 events per minute, which is also half of the occurrence rate of reconnection fronts (~ 0.044).

 5.2.
-Comparison With Results at Earth
+Comparison with results at Earth

-The dawn-dusk asymmetric distributions of the flux ropes and reconnection fronts with events more frequently observed on the dawnside than the duskside plasma sheet at Mercury are different from that at Earth where flux ropes and reconnection fronts more frequently observed on the duskside plasma sheet [Slavin et al., 2005; Imber et al., 2011; Liu et al., 2013].
-The dawn-dusk asymmetry of the two structures indicates that the magnetic reconnection is preferentially occurred in the dawnside plasma sheet at Mercury, while the direct observations of ion diffusion region of magnetic reconnection in the Earth's plasma sheet showed more frequently observed on the duskside plasma sheet [Nagai et al., 2013, 2015; Genestreti et al., 2014].
+The dawn-dusk asymmetric distributions of the flux ropes and reconnection fronts with events more frequently observed on the dawnside than the duskside plasma sheet at Mercury is different from that at Earth where flux ropes and reconnection fronts more frequently observed on the duskside plasma sheet [Slavin et al., 2005; Imber et al., 2011; Liu et al., 2013].
+The dawn-dusk asymmetry of the two structures indicates that the magnetic reconnection is preferentially occurred in the dawnside plasma sheet at Mercury, while the direct observations of ion diffusion region of magnetic reconnection in the Earth's plasma sheet showed more frequently observed on the duskside plasma sheet than on the dawnside plasma sheet [Nagai et al., 2013, 2015; Genestreti et al., 2014].

-In the study of Liu et al. [2013], the peak occurrence rate of reconnection fronts is ~ 2.5 events per 1000 min at Earth, i.e., ~ 2.5×10^{-3} events per minute.
-This value is ~ 60 times smaller than the occurrence rate of reconnection fronts (~0.15 events per minutes) at Mercury shown in this study, and Imber et al. [2011] showed that the peak occurrence rate of flux ropes is ~ 0.070 events per hour, i.e., ~ 1.2×10^{-3} events per minute, which is also ~ 60 times smaller than the peak occurrence rate of flux ropes is ~ 0.070 events per hour, i.e., ~ 1.2×10^{-3} events per minute, which is also ~ 60 times smaller than the peak occurrence rate of flux ropes in this study.

-A study of flux transfer event (FTE) shower near the magnetopause at Mercury showed the FTE shower had a period of 8 to 10 s [Slavin et al., 2012a], which is also ~ 60 times shorter than the quasiperiodic FTEs at Earth with the mean period of ~8 min [e.g., Lockwood and Wild, 1993].
-We note that this difference is

-consistent with the differences in occurrence rates for flux ropes and reconnection fronts between Mercury and Earth.
+In the study of Liu et al. [2013], the peak occurrence rate of reconnection fronts is ~ 2.5 events per 1000 minutes at Earth, i.e., ~ 2.5×10^{-3} events per minute.
+This value is ~ 60 times smaller than the occurrence rate of reconnection fronts (~ 0.15 events per minutes) at Mercury shown in this study.
+And Imber et al. [2011] showed the peak occurrence rate of flux ropes is ~ 0.070 events per hour, i.e., ~ 1.2×10^{-3} events per minute, which is also ~ 60 times smaller than the peak occurrence rate of flux ropes in this study.
+A study of flux transfer event (FTE) shower near the magnetopause at Mercury showed he FTE shower had a period of 8 to 10 s [Slavin et al., 2012a], which is also ~ 60 times shorter than the quasi-periodic FTEs at Earth with the mean period of ~ 8 min [e.g., Lockwood and Wild, 1993].
+We note that this difference is consistent with the differences in occurrence rates for flux ropes and reconnection fronts between Mercury and Earth.